freedomofpress/securedrop-docs/docs/admin/workstation_reference/bios_workstation.rst

-BIOS Update Instructions
+BIOS update instructions
 ====================================

 .. _general_BIOS_update:

-Automatic BIOS Updates
+Automatic BIOS updates
 ----------------------

 These instructions should work for many recent laptops, including the two ThinkPad models specifically included in our :doc:`../installation/hardware`.